 As the U.S. moves to strengthen defenses of digital networks and assets, agreeing on standards for cybersecurity will prove more difficult than reaching a consensus on privacy and information sharing, the head of the U.S. Cyber Command and the National Security Agency (NSA) believes.
 “Defending the country in this area is going to take some real-time capability and it is going to take information sharing,” U.S. Army Gen. Keith Alexander says.
 Passing new legislation is essential, as ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "NSA Chief: New Law Needed To Counter Cyber Threats".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "NSA Chief: New Law Needed To Counter Cyber Threats".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.